-Dr. Dahlberg has more than 20 years of experience in higher education and a proven track record of success.
+Teresa Abi-Nader Dahlberg joined TCU in 2019 with more than 20 years of experience in higher education and a proven track record of success.
 She is lauded for her support of student success and undergraduate research, for attracting high-achieving students, as well as for inclusive initiatives designed to benefit both faculty and students.